-Jon Moxley entered an inpatient alcohol rehabilitation program last Fall after realizing his drinking had become serious problem.
+Jon Moxley entered an inpatient alcohol rehabilitation program last Fall after realizing his drinking had become a serious problem.
 Moxley decided enough was enough and that it was time to take care of himself.
 He returned to AEW after completing the program, looking better than ever.

 Mox recently spoke to his wife, Renee Paquette, on The Sessions about his experience.
 The former AEW World Champion revealed that he was suffering symptoms that line up with those of alcohol withdrawal, despite having no real desire to drink.
 It was the physical symptoms that made Jon decide to seek help.